-3.2.3 PLINK
+5.2.3 PLINK

-Glow provides the ability to read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
+Glow can read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
+You can then run PLINK on Spark Datasets of BED files using the Glow Pipe Transformer.

 The provided path can be a file or glob pattern.